Xander180/Minesweeper/README.md

 Player wins by finding all the free spaces, or by marking all the mine locations.

 Player loses by marking a mine location as free.

+To run the program in console, navigate to main program directory within console

+Type (or copy/paste):
+  java -jar Main.jar